The History of Philippine Cinema

 Estrada was mayor of the Manila suburb of San Juan from 1968 to 1986, was elected to the Senate in 1969, and became president in 1998.
 Scandal ended his presidency in 2001.
 Unfazed, he ran unsuccessfully for president in 2010.

 With World War II raging, the 1940s brought an awareness of violence and conflict to Philippine films.
 The Japanese occupation brought an end to filmmaking until the occupiers revived the industry for propaganda purposes.
 They brought Japanese films to the Islands, but the locals didn't take to them.
 The paucity of locally produced films drove Filipinos to live theater productions, which often relied on the talents of underutilized movie actors, directors and technicians.
-The Japanese appear to have produced two Filipino films during the occupation.
-Both were produced by Toho Films.
-Tatlong Maria was a romance starring Carmen Rosales (1918-1991).
-Dawn of Freedom was a propaganda film.
+Toho Films, a Japanese company, produced two Filipino films during the occupation.
+Tatlong Maria was a romance starring Carmen Rosales (1918-1991), and Dawn of Freedom was a propaganda film.

 Four major Philippine film companies emerged after the war.
-These were LVN Pictures, Sampaguita Pictures, Premiere Productions and Lebran International.
-LVN specialized in comedy, Sampaguita in melodrama and Premiere in action movies.
+LVN Pictures specialized in comedy and Sampaguita Pictures in melodrama.
+Premiere Productions and Lebran International made action films.

 Post-war Philippine films featured raw emotion, patriotism and heroism.
 War films released in 1946 included Garrison 13, Dugo at Bayan (The Country's Blood), Walang Kamatayan (Deathless) and Guerilyera.
 The first acclaimed post-war film was Orasang Ginto (LVN), directed by Manuel Conde (1915-1985).
 War films celebrated resistance movements and also showed the relationship of friendship with the United States.
 Gerardo de Leon (1913-1981) directed a different kind of film, So Long America (1946), dealing with the Filipinos' independence from the United States.